-They will be taken by other people or worse: domain squatters purchase popular domain names with the intent to resell them back to users for thousands of dollars.
+They will be taken by other people or worse: domain squatters.

 Lesson 2.
 Use a .com or .co

-The tradeoff is that a .com will always look better than a .co.
+The tradeoff is that a .com will always look a little better than a .co.

 For all of you preferred video learners out there, here is a quick video on this topic from our YouTube Channel below.

-Going back to our parenting example used in the niche selection article, we start by gathering a list of words related to our main topic (our broad blog focus):
+Start by gathering a list of words related to your main topic (or broad focus):